 - Custom date fields can be used to begin automations that occur relative to specific dates.
 For instance, you could create a custom date field for a contract renewal date and automate the process of renewing the contract with a client.

-- Hidden custom fields can be used to pass data into web pages and collect information such as UTM parameters
+- Hidden custom fields can be used to pass data into web pages and collect information such as UTM parameters.
+(Inline forms only.)

 In this article we'll cover how to create custom fields and various ways to use them.

 To create a new custom field:

 Click “Lists” in the top menu to navigate to Lists Overview.

 Click “Manage Fields” in the left menu:

 Click the “New Custom Field” button in the top-left corner:

 A modal window will appear with options for the format of your custom field.
 Select the custom field format you want and click “Next.”